kartheekmallapu/Hello-World-Api-WebApp/README.md

 I have tested the application and works fine for me.
 Please open execution.log to verify the steps.

 ### Note
-To make it simeple i have included index.html directly in webapp.py , you can use "render_template" module which gives ability to save html files in templates folder and refer them in webapp.py
+To make it simeple i have included index.html directly in webapp.py , you can use ### render_template ### module which gives ability to save html files in templates folder and refer them in webapp.py

+### Use it for diffenet deployments/Environments

+As of now i have done all my work in master branch, please create new feature branches (like dev, nonp, prod) to customise/enhance/modify the code to fit to your enviroment.

 ### Do you need HA for this web app ?
 * use Kubernetes cluster or Docker swarm :)